diequies/100daysofdata/README.md

 ---

+### **Day 129 of #100DaysOfData Challenge**

+After a weekend completely out of any work related to data science, I am back to work.
+I want to finish Deep Learning specialization as soon as possible and move on to Google Cloud Platform to get ready for a job interview.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+The code for my assigned module is almost finished, just need to complete the plots and I will move to the next one.
+The main problem is that I believe I am the only one that progressed it.
+2. **Course**: [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning?=&page=1).
+Completed the last week of *Convolutional Networks* working on techniques for face recognition.
+I am now understanding how big are the possibilities of deep learning just changing the loss or using different algorithms, how broad it is.
+Also started the first week of *Recurrent Neural Networks*, which is basically the introduction of this type of networks.

+---

 ### **Day 128 of #100DaysOfData Challenge**

 Very similar day, good progress on DL specialization but no so much on *Omdena* project.
 As I will be out the whole weekend, I will need to have a good push next week.